KueiChinHuang/Rick-and-Morty-Characters-Tracker/README.md

 **Learning Resources**

-1. If fetching data on client side, SWR is super fast --\&gt; [React Hooks SWR: Fetch, Cache and ReValidate server data with SWR and Axios](https://youtu.be/a7JigiLw_OY)
+1. If fetching data on client side, SWR is super fast --> [React Hooks SWR: Fetch, Cache and ReValidate server data with SWR and Axios](https://youtu.be/a7JigiLw_OY)

 # Day 10 of #100DaysOfCode

-**First State Finished**
+**First Stage Finished**

 1. Styles
 2. User can only see the filter when they log in